Eala tops Gracheva to move to Eastbourne final

 With a spot in the final on the line, the third set turned into a war of attrition.
 Both players held serve early, tied at 3-3 after six tense games.
 It was Eala who blinked last.
 She broke Gracheva in the seventh game with a mix of angled returns and heavy baseline play, then held serve to go up 5-3.
 Sensing her moment, Eala stepped up in the next game and sealed the match with another break, earning one of the biggest victories of her young career.

-Eala is now awaiting the winner of Australia's Maya Joint or Russia's Anastasia Pavlyuchenkova, where she will aim to cap her Eastbourne Open campaign with a historic title - one that would make her the first Filipina to win a WTA singles crown.
+Eala will face Australia's Maya Joint, where she will aim to cap her Eastbourne Open campaign with a historic title - one that would make her the first Filipina to win a WTA singles crown.

-As she steps onto the court for the final, Eala carries with her not just the flag, but the hopes of a nation hungry for global tennis glory.